TryGhost/node-sqlite3/README.md

 If building against an external sqlite3 make sure to have the development headers available.
 Mac OS X ships with these by default.
 If you don't have them installed, install the `-dev` package with your package manager, e.g. `apt-get install libsqlite3-dev` for Debian/Ubuntu.
 Make sure that you have at least `libsqlite3` >= 3.6.

-Note, if building against homebrew-installed sqlite on OS X you can do:
+Note, if building against Homebrew-installed sqlite on OS X you can do:

     npm install --build-from-source --sqlite=/usr/local/opt/sqlite/